 Having the furnace inspected is recommended and one of the most important things you can do.
 It can help you to notice a sign of an issue before it turns into a problem that is much worse.
 Noticing an issue at the first sign can help you to save time, money, and stress in the long run.
 It will also help decrease the chance of an unexpected breakdown when you least expect it.

 Having the furnace inspected also helps to locate any issues such as a carbon monoxide leak.
 When the heat exchanger in your furnace becomes cracked, gases like carbon monoxide can escape into your home.
 Carbon monoxide is colorless, odorless, and potentially deadly.
 For your family’s safety, it’s important to inspect your furnace regularly to prevent carbon monoxide poisoning.
-It’s also wise to install a carbon monoxide detector outside of each bedroom to protect and alert family members.
+You should also install a carbon monoxide detector outside of each bedroom of your home.
+Doing so will help alert you and your family to any sign of a leak or issue in your home.
 If you are not sure about a detector, make sure to ask us, and we can advise you how many to purchase and where to place them.

 Also, the inspection can help inspect the furnace’s internal parts wear out over time, which could cause it to stop working.
 We can inspect the furnace and replace any parts that may have worn are increasing their chance of failing.
 If you notice an issue with the furnace, make sure to contact us as soon as possible so we can inspect and repair it for you.
 This can help you to have a warm and comfortable home this winter for you and your family.

 Keeping your HVAC system and furnace in the best condition as possible is important.
 Make sure to contact us for regular maintenance inspections, so that we can ensure the efficiency of it.
 You can also inspect the system between visits.
 One of the main parts to remember to check is the filter itself.
 This is because the filter will clog with dirt and dust over time.
 By changing it when recommended, you can have better air quality in your home.